aingram702/Kali-Windows-Dual-Boot-Tutorial/README.md

 - Non-PXE system

-## Step 1) Depending on which OS you already have installed, some steps may vary.
+## Step 1) Create Partition for 2nd OS.
+Depending on which OS you already have installed, some steps may vary.
 Easier to start with Windows.
-1.
-2.
-3.
-4.
-5.
+- If you currently have Windows installed follow these steps 1.